 This section preserves those stories—organized chronologically from Panama to Polebrook to peacetime commands—so that Bob's experiences can be heard in his own words, unfiltered and unforgettable.

-Archive location: data/supplemental/morning_reports_narrative.doc
+Archive location: data/supplemental/morning_reports_emails.docx

 Coverage: Complete career narrative (1939–1970) with emphasis on Panama, Guatemala, 351st Bomb Group formation, and combat at Polebrook